Justin Turner Player Props: Red Sox vs. Giants

 Justin Turner At The Plate

-- Among qualifying batters in MLB action, his batting average ranks 17th, his on-base percentage ranks 31st, and he is 38th in the league in slugging.
+- Turner leads Boston with a slugging percentage of .479, fueled by 41 extra-base hits.

-- In 71.7% of his 99 games this season, Turner has picked up at least one hit.
-He's also had 33 multi-hit games.
+- Among qualifying hitters in MLB, his batting average ranks 13th, his on-base percentage ranks 30th, and he is 35th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.